 Legitimate interest is one of the most confusing concepts in the GDPR.
 However, it is an important concept to understand if you manage a company website, work in marketing or sales.

-The General Data Protection Regulation (GDPR) is all about consent and measures needed to be taken to safeguard the data of EU citizens.
+The General Data Protection Regulation (GDPR) is all about data processing and measures to safeguard the data of EU citizens.

 As a company or organization, you may need to process personal data in order to carry out tasks related to your business activities.
 The processing of personal data in that context may not necessarily be justified by a legal obligation or carried out to execute the terms of a contract with an individual.
 In such cases, processing of personal data can be justified on grounds of legitimate interest.